Prefill-decode disaggregation#

 • Handle KV cache metadata transfer.

-• Stream responses from decode to client.
+• Stream responses from local decode to client.

 • Manage errors in either phase per request.